 - Looking for the Big 5: Game Drives at Etosha National Park >

 - The biggest Dunes in the world: Our Visit at Sossusvlei >

 After some adventurous days in Gay Travel Cape Town St. James, it was finally time to board the plane, fly to Walvisbay and board the Rovos Rail train for our 9-days Namibia Safari.
 On our list was a visit to the Etosha National Park, a flight to the world-famous dunes of Sossusvlei dessert, and exciting days crossing South Africa.
-There was just one thing to do before boarding the train and that was to jump out of a plane over the Namibian dessert!
+There was just one thing to do before boarding the train, and that was to jump out of a plane over the Namibian dessert!
 Read all about our tandem skydive in Swapokmund here >

 Karl & Daan.